 - An open sore or wound that refuses to heal, persists for more than four weeks or heals and later reopens.

-- Any skin spot or growth that continues to itch, hurt, crust over, form a scab, erode or bleed for several weeks.
+- Any spot or growth that continues to itch, hurt, crust over, form a scab, erode or bleed for several weeks.
 Many skin growths may look like skin cancer, but not all are malignant.
-Any suspicious-looking growth should be discussed with a family physician or dermatologist.
+Any suspicious-looking growth should be evaluated by a dermatologist.

 THE ABCDE SIGNS OF MELANOMA